philpw99/Stash_Helper/README.md

 -----

-When you click on the middle mouse button in the Stash browser, a mini-menu will show up like above.
+When you click on the middle mouse button plus Ctrl key in the Stash browser, a mini-menu will show up like above.
 There are a few important features like play, add to playlist, send playlist ... etc.
 If you like some special buttons for certain features, please create an issue here and let me know.